 There are many ways that people recommend figuring out how much life insurance you need.
 It’s a topic that we have spoken about on this site in great lengths.
 Often it includes a supplemental income portion where we are looking at a multiple of someone’s earnings and figuring out how much they would need to provide to replace the income into the home if they were to pass away.
-What happens though when you’re looking at a home where one of the parents stays home to raise a family?
+What happens though when you’re looking at life insurance for stay-at-home parents?
 If a family member contributes very little to the bank balance why would they need insurance?

 Let’s consider the role of a stay-at-home parent.
 Housekeeping, childcare, chauffeur and chef are a few of the titles that get associated with this role.
 If something happened to the person filling these roles there would definitely be a cost associated with it.
 Many sources estimate that if you were to try and pay someone to fill all of these roles you would land in the $150,000-$200,000 a year range.
 We should keep one thing in mind, if something happened to the stay at home partner we wouldn’t be in a situation where all of their tasks are outsourced.
 But some of them definitely need to be… Think childcare as an example.
 According to Statistics Canada the cost for one child for full time child care in Ontario is $677 per month for one child.
 In regards to life insurance, this needs to be taken care of so that the income into the household can continue.